HuguesTHOMAS/KPConv/doc/object_segmentation_guide.md

 A step-by-step installation guide for Ubuntu 16.04 is provided in [INSTALL.md](./INSTALL.md).
 Windows is currently not supported as the code uses tensorflow custom operations.

-## Shape classification on ModelNet40

-### Data

-Regularly sampled clouds from ModelNet40 dataset can be downloaded <a href="https://shapenet.cs.stanford.edu/media/modelnet40_normal_resampled.zip">here (1.6 GB)</a>.
-Uncompress the folder and move it to `Data/ModelNet40/modelnet40_normal_resampled`.

 N.B.
-If you want to place your data anywhere else, you just have to change the variable `self.path` of `ModelNet40Dataset` class (line 142 of the file `datasets/ModelNet40.py`).
-The same can be done for the other datasets.
+If you want to place your data anywhere else, you just have to change the variable `self.path` of `ShapeNetPartDataset` class (in the file `datasets/ShapeNetPart.py`).

-### Training a model

-Simply run the following script to start the training:

-        python3 training_ModelNet40.py

-This file contains a configuration subclass `ModelNet40Config`, inherited from the general configuration class `Config` defined in `utils/config.py`.
-The value of every parameter can be modified in the subclass.
-The first run of this script will precompute structures for the dataset which might take some time.

-### Test a model

-The test script is the same for all models (segmentation or classification).
-In `test_any_model.py`, you will find detailed comments explaining how to choose which model you want to test.
-Follow them and then run the script :

-        python3 test_any_model.py

-### Visualizations

-#### Show Learned features

-For any model, run:

-        python3 visualize_features.py

-More details in the script.

-#### Plot a logged training

-For any model, run:

-        python3 plot_convergence.py

-With this script, you can show the evolution of the training loss, validation accuracy, learning rate.
-You can also compare different logs.
-More details in the script.

 ## Object Part Segmentation on ShapeNetPart